 Those barely getting by have paid incredible premiums whenever their paycheck just isn’t enough to make it another few days.
 It is no coincidence these communities are also banking deserts populated by alternative financial service providers.

-WeProsper started in 2021 to end these predatory lending practices in Chicago.
+WeProsper is a coalition led by three major nonprofits in Chicago that started in 2021 to end these predatory lending practices in Chicago and statewide.

 Advocating Through Legislation

 Thanks to the leadership of the Illinois Legislative Black Caucus and Governor JB Pritzker, Illinois recently joined 17 other states and the District of Columbia to enact a 36% rate cap on personal loans.
 Ours is now one of the strongest regulations in the country.
 However, in other places these regulations have been weakened by follow-up legislation.
 To be effective, the law must be protected and implemented across all non-bank lenders in Illinois.

 For years, these practices continued in Illinois with little improvement.
 This is because the companies involved have used their substantial profits to lobby hard to maintain the status quo.
 While polls show the general public is against exorbitant interest rates, few people know about the extent of these practices.
 There are still other industries in our state where wealth is being stripped from Black and Brown communities through unfair financial practices.